physiodatatoolbox/docs/docs/user-guide/file-converter.md

  - LIBC Philips Achieva 3T MRI scanner
  - EyeLink
  - Tobii
+ - TSV with signals
- - TSV (only signals, not eye-tracking data)
+ - TSV with eye-tracking data

 If your raw data is stored in another format, you can still generate PhysioData files for processing in the Toolbox using a custom MATLAB script ([more info](..\user-guide\physiodata-file-format.html)).

 ---

 # User Interface #
 Files can be imported into the File Converter by clicking the **Select Files** button and selecting the correct file type and import options.
 Once the raw files have been imported, information about their contents is presented in the **Current Raw Files** table, with each row below the top row representing a single file.
+The **Destination Folder** path indicates the location where the converted files will be stored, and can be changed by clicking the **Select Folder** button.

 {% include image.html
     img="user-guide\file-converter\file-converter-interface.png"